BlitzKraig/fvtt-TinyTokens/README.md

 ## Current Limitations

 * Hex-grids are not yet supported
-* Moving multiple tokens at once is not yet supported - This will fall back to core behaviour
+* Moving multiple tokens at once is complicated, and not yet supported - This will fall back to core behaviour

 ## Troubleshooting